PatternAgents/SitV/README.md

 "Spoken into the Void" is an CPU upgrade/add-on for the Teensy3.2 CPU to the larger Teensy 3.5/3.6 CPU, yielding more memory space and other resouces.
-The upgrade is simple, remove the existing Teensy3.2 CPU, and plug in the "Spoken Into SitV" board in it's place.
+The upgrade is simple, remove the existing Teensy3.2 CPU, and plug in the "Spoken into the Void" board in it's place.

-"Spoken Into SitV" has the following features :
+"Spoken into the Void" has the following features :

 * Eurorack 3U/8HP compatible
 * Teensy 3.6 Based (32 bit 180 MHz ARM Cortex-M4 processor with floating point unit and DSP)